Ace is the 4th Hard breacher in the Rainbow Six Siege attacking roster.

 He offers opening bigger holes than Hibana while keeping her ranged breaching option.

-On top of that, Ace is equipped with a powerful AK-12 and has access to smoke grenades.
+On top of that, Ace is equipped with a powerful AK-12.

 How can you not like Ace?